fengyuanchen/compressorjs/README.md

 - Type: `boolean`
 - Default: `true`

-Indicates if output the original image instead of the compressed one when the size of the compressed image is greater than the original one's, except the following cases:
+Indicates whether to output the original image instead of the compressed one when the size of the compressed image is greater than the original one's, except the following cases:

 - The `mimeType` option is set and its value is different from the mime type of the image.
 - The `width` option is set and its value is greater than the natural width of the image.